 OneAsiaHost is a Singapore-based web hosting company.
 Its hosting solutions include VPS hosting, dedicated servers, and reseller hosting.
-All its solutions are unmanaged and the vendor expressly states that it does not offer technical support; support is only provided for billing.
+All of its solutions are unmanaged and the vendor expressly states that it does not offer technical support; support is only provided for billing.
 This is in an effort to keep the prices of its solutions low.

 Features and Ease of Use

 OneAsiaHost hosting solutions come with the following standard features:

 - TUN/TAP/PPP VPNs